 In a related story, President Bush and a group of senators yesterday reached general agreement on an immigration bill that includes a pathway to citizenship for many illegal aliens.

-Uh left out of the closed door meeting were senators who oppose a path to citizenship, and the meeting even snubbed two men who had been considered allies of the president on immigration.
+Left out of the closed-door meeting were senators who oppose a path to citizenship, and the meeting even snubbed two men who had been considered allies of the president on immigration, Senator John Cornyn, Texas Republican, chairman of the Immigration Subcommittee, and Senator John Kyle, an Arizona Republican.

-The President, in brief remarks to the press, said there was agreement to get a bill that doesn't grant automatic amnesty to people, but a bill that says somebody who's working here on a legal basis has the right to get in line to become a citizen.
+The president, in brief remarks to the press, said there was agreement to get a bill that doesn't grant automatic amnesty to people, but a bill that says somebody who's working here on a legal basis has the right to get in line to become a citizen.

-But Senators speaking afterwards said Mr. Bush was far more specific in the meeting.
+But senators, speaking afterwards, said Mr. Bush was far more specific in the meeting.

-Uh there was a pretty good consensus that we put into the Hegel Martinez pro no, when I see the name Hegel in it, it can't be good.
+Oh, no, when I see the name Hegel in it, it can't be good.

-That would represent a substantial change on the part of the Bush administration, which just last year said it opposed a path to uh citizenship for those currently here illegally.
+That would represent a substantial change on the part of the Bush administration, which just last year said it opposed a path to citizenship for those currently here illegally.

-In yesterday's meeting were Republican Senators Bill Frist, uh Lindsey Graham, Judd Gregg, Chuck Hagel, John McCain, and Mitch McConnell.
+In yesterday's meeting were Republican Senators Bill Frist, Lindsey Graham, Judd Gregg, Chuck Hagel, John McCain, and Mitch McConnell.

-I I just I it's the era of snake oil.
+It's the era of snake oil.

 It is the era of pandering.

-There are times like this.
+I'll tell you, there are times like this.

 All we do, the American people whine and moan about whatever.